 - Place the chicken, breast side down, along with 2 C broth and 2 bay leaves in pressure cooker.
 Lock lid in place and heat over high heat until rocker starts moving.
 Reduce heat to medium and cook chicken for approximately 35-40 minutes.
 Turn off heat and let pressure release naturally.
 Once the pressure is released, remove the chicken and set aside to cool.
 Remove bay leaves and discard.
 Pour broth into fat separator, such as this one.
 Allow to cool and reserve.
 Once the chicken has cooled, remove the skin and any visible fat.
 Roughly shred chicken meat with hands.
 I used mainly the white meat for this recipe (and let my hubby pick over the legs and thighs 🙂 )

 - While chicken and broth cool, in a large stockpot, heat about 2 cups of broth over medium low heat.
-Add the onion and garlic and allow to simmer for about 5 minutes.
+Add the onion, garlic and celery and allow to simmer for about 5 minutes.
 Add herbs/seasonings and remaining broth (fat removed).
 Taste and add salt and pepper as needed.

-- Bring to a boil and add noodles and vegetables.
+- Bring to a boil and add noodles and remaining vegetables.
 Reduce heat to simmer and allow to cook for about 15-20 minutes.
 During the last 5 minutes of cooking, add the shredded chicken.
-Just prior to serving, add the juice of one whole lemon
+Just prior to serving, add the lemon juice

 Notes: To save time, you could use a pre-bought rotisserie chicken.
 However, I find pressure cooking it the best way to keep it moist and delicious!